Can I cash in my pension if made redundant? (Important things to know)

 If you have a defined benefit pension, you will likely need to take advice before making any changes.

 If you were to take early retirement, you would need to ensure that you have enough funds for your desired lifestyle.
-Otherwise, you might need to return to work if you have got your numbers wrong.
+Otherwise, you might need to return to work if your numbers are wrong.

 Do the sums before making any big changes